raspberrypi/documentation/configuration/config-txt.md

 ### The `[EDID=*]` filter

-When switching between multiple monitors while using a single SD card in your Pi, and where a blank config isn't sufficient to automatically select the desired resolution for each one, this allows specific settings to be chosen based on the monitors' EDID names.
+The `[EDID=*]` filter is used when switching between multiple monitors while using a single SD card in your Pi, and where a blank config isn't sufficient to automatically select the desired resolution for each one.
+It allows specific settings to be chosen based on the monitors' EDID names.

 To view the EDID name of a specific monitor, run the following command: